WeihaoGe1009/ai-history-for-ip-scholars/05_llms/README.md

 * `data/` - contains the subset from the SST2 data set for sentiment analysis
 * `scripts/` - contains the script that curates the data

+## What You'll Learn
+* How modern language model work differently from the models in our previous demos, such as Bag of Words.
+* How modern language model utilize the context.
+* An oversimplified case to see how training data influences the output model.

+## Take-Home Messages
+* Modern language model utilize more than word frequencies.
+* Modern language model "pays different **attentions**" to the context.
+* It is possible to trace the influence of each data sample on the trained model.

+## Data
+* Section 1:
+    * frequency vs context: manually written sentences
+    * sentiment analysis: a tiny subset from the **Stanford Sentiment Treebank (SST-2)**
+* Section 2: manually written sentences
+* Section 3: manually written numerical data

 ## Dataset Attribution and License

 The data in `sst2_long_subset.csv` is a 1000-example sample from the **Stanford Sentiment Treebank (SST-2)**., and we only select phrases with larger than 8 words.